The Five Tenets of Health

 Some questions to ask ourselves related to stress management:

-2. When we ask, “What can I do to support good sleep habits?” we often think about adding an herbal remedy or a simple trick.
+2. When we ask, “What can I do to support good sleep habits?,” we often think about adding an herbal remedy or a simple trick.
 And these may often fail to work as well as we’d like.
-Often making life changes that reduce stress and increase joy is a strategy that works best long term.
-Because of this, actions that help sleep the most often look like they have nothing to do with sleep.
-This means that it often yields better results to identify the stressors in life and ask, Where can I reduce stress in my life? or, How can I increase joy in my life?, and act accordingly.
+Often making life changes that increase our feeling of meaningful living, reducing stress and increasing joy is a strategy that works best long term.
+Because of this, actions that help sleep the most, often look like they have nothing to do with sleep.
+It might take some time and courage to make certain changes.
+In this spirit, whether or not we experience sleep difficulties, we’re focusing on the following questions today: What can I do NOW to reduce pressure in my life? or, How can I increase joy in my life, now?
+Or, what can I do NOW to live a life that is more meaningful to me?

 3. The medicine of subtraction can be as powerful as the medicine of addition–sometimes more powerful.
-Is there something I am doing that is causing me stress that I can remove from my life?
+Is there something I am doing that does not align with my inner knowing that I could take away?

 Simple tip for managing stress: